York City 2 Northampton Town 2

 Dropped off somewhere near the Minster with instructions to be back there at eight, the live-long day and the cultural delights of York were all ours.
 So naturally we dived into the first pub we saw, a scabby boozer called the Londesborough Arms that had a chip shop conveniently attached.
 There we discovered from the local paper that York were playing Northampton and going to the game began to seem an excellent idea.

-Emerging into daylight and heading towards the ground (via several other pubs and chip shops, plus a public toilet where I got locked in and had to climb out over the adjacent cubicle), we soon remembered we had no idea where it was.
-Nothing daunted, we spotted Clifford’s Tower and, correctly surmising that you could see Bootham Crescent’s floodlights from the top, it was then a simple matter of following first the river, then the railway, and finally a breadcrumb trail of Sunderland grafitti.
+Emerging into daylight and heading towards the ground (via several other pubs and chip shops, plus a public toilet where I got locked in and had to climb out over the adjacent cubicle) we soon remembered we had no idea where it was.
+Nothing daunted we spotted Clifford’s Tower and, correctly surmising that you could see Bootham Crescent’s floodlights from the top, it was then a simple matter of following the river, the railway and finally a breadcrumb trail of Sunderland grafitti.

-This grafitti was a souvenir from the occasion, four weeks previously, when an estimated 6000 Sunderland fans descended on the city for a Third Division game.
-On an afternoon given added edge by the return of visiting manager Denis Smith, who left York for Wearside under something of a shadow the previous summer, mayhem predictably ensued.
+This grafitti was a souvenir from the occasion four weeks previously when an estimated 6000 Sunderland fans descended on the city for a Third Division game.
+Mayhem predictably ensued on an afternoon given added edge by the return of visiting manager Denis Smith, who’d left York for Wearside under something of a shadow the previous summer,